Andela24/my-wine-cellar-ui/README.md

 Welcome to your online Wine Cellar.
 This CRUD application allows a user to keep track of their wine collection.
 This app allows for the consumer to not only keep track of what wines they have, but also provide them with the source of which winery came from.
 This app allows for the consumer to keep track of the vintage, type of wine, and the source for the winery.

+## 🚀 Features
+The user can:

+Signup, Login, and Logout.
+Each user's data is password protected using bcrypt.

+* See all available Wineries in the cellar
+* Show the bottles from chosen winery
+* Create New Winery
+* Create new bottle
+* Update bottle
+* Submit new bottle
+* Delete the bottle

 # Installation
-To install this application use the following steps:

- Fork and clone this repository, and then execute:
+First, fork and clone this repository into a local directory.
+Once you navigate into the correct file, run:

+Backend:

- * bundle install
+## bundle install
-* rails db:create
-* rails db:migrate
-# For example seed data
-* rails db:seed
+to install the required gems

-* rails server
+* rails s

-By default, the server will run on port 3001 (leaving room to run node on 3000).
+will run the server on port http://localhost:3000

+Frontend:
+* npm start --prefix client
+will start the frontend on port http://localhost:4000